Synchronize with Git

 controller |

-Defines the Controller to be used during the test run (it must be an available host in the LoadRunner Enterprise project).
-If not specified, a Controller is chosen from the Controllers available in the LoadRunner Enterprise project.
-Available with plug-in version 1.1.1 and later: You can provision a Controller as a Docker image by specifying the value "Elastic" and providing a value for the controller_elastic_configuration parameter (see controller_elastic_configuration table below). |
+Defines the Controller to be used during the test run (it must be an available host in the project).
+If not specified, a Controller is chosen from the Controllers available in the project.
+Available with plug-in version 1.1.1 and later: You can provision a Controller as a Docker image by specifying the value "Elastic" and providing a value for the controller_elastic_configuration parameter.
+For parameter details, see YAML controller_elastic_configuration parameters. |

 No |

-lg_amount | Number of load generators to allocate to the test (every group in the test is run by the same load generators). | Not required if each group defined in the group parameter defines the load generators it uses by the lg_name parameter (see group table below). |
+lg_amount | Number of load generators to allocate to the test (every group in the test is run by the same load generators). | Not required if each group defined in the group parameter defines the load generators it uses by the lg_name parameter.
+For details, see YAML group parameters. |

 group | Lists all groups or scripts defined in the test.
-The parameter to be used in each group are specified in the group table below. | Yes |
+The parameter to be used in each group are specified in the YAML group parameters table. | Yes |

 scheduler | Defines the duration of a test, and determines whether virtual users are started simultaneously or gradually.
-See the scheduler table below. | No |
+For parameter details, see YAML scheduler parameters. | No |

 lg_elastic_configuration